JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Note that for some solvers, one must specify additional options for this ray to be computed.

+.. function:: getbasis(m::AbstractMathProgModel)

+    Returns the basis set for the optimal solution in the form ``(cbasis,rbasis)``.
+    The vector ``cbasis`` indexes the columns of the constraint matrix, while ``rbasis`` indexes the slack variables for the rows.
+The entries take value 0 if the element is basic, -1 if it is nonbasic at a lower bound, and 1 if it is nonbasic at upper bound.
+Note that this function may not work if the optimization algorithm is not able to provide basis information.

 .. function:: getunboundedray(m::AbstractMathProgModel)

     Returns an unbounded ray of the problem, i.e., an objective-improving direction